Huang Rong: In The Return of the Condor Heroes

 Guo Jing and Huang Rong play supporting roles in the character development of the protagonist Yang Guo in the sequel.
 The couple have three children (Guo Fu, Guo Xiang, and Guo Polu) and have also accepted the brothers Wu Xiuwen and Wu Dunru as their students.

 During their first meeting with Yang Guo, Guo Jing accepts the boy immediately and wants to raise him like a son and groom him to become a young hero.
 However, Huang Rong has reservations over her husband's decision.
 She feels that Yang Guo bears an uncanny resemblance to his late father in his attitude and behaviour, and does not fully trust the boy.
 Yang was taught only literary arts and Confucian values during the brief period of time he spent with the couple.
 This prejudice was reinforced when Huang always place the blame on Yang Guo whenever her daughter did something wrong to him, notably shown when she supports Guo Fu for slicing off Yang Guo's arm due to her believing that Yang Guo kidnapped her daughter and used her life to exchange for an antidote to a poison he suffers from due to an earlier incident with Gongsun Zhi (until she knows the truth and became regretful for blaming him).

 Huang Rong is responsible for the split of Xiaolongnü and Yang Guo many times.
 Huang Rong's attitude towards Yang Guo changes over time as her husband shows high regard for the boy and especially after Yang Guo selflessly saved their family from danger again and again.
 At one point, she fears for Guo Fu's life, after her daughter sliced off Yang Guo's arm in a heated quarrel, but Yang Guo forgives Guo Fu and saves her life later.
 Huang Rong only fully trusts Yang Guo after he saved Guo Xiang from the Mongols in a later chapter.

 Huang Rong joins her husband in defending Xiangyang and provides him with all the support to resist the Mongol invaders.
-They eventually defeated the Mongols and prolonged Xiangyang's existence as a Song territory for another 13 years before it finally fell to the Mongols prior to the events of the sequel The Heaven Sword and Dragon Saber.
+They eventually defeated the Mongols and prolonged Xiangyang's existence as a Song territory for another 13 years before it finally fell to Kublai Khan's army prior to the events of the sequel The Heaven Sword and Dragon Saber.